If you are interested in working together (especially at the intersection of HCI, security, and privacy), join us!

 Abstract: At the current stratospheric value of Bitcoin, miners with access to significant computational horsepower are literally printing money.
 For example, the first operator of a USD $1,500 custom ASIC mining platform claims to have recouped his investment in less than three weeks in early February 2013, and the value of a bitcoin has more than tripled since then.
 Not surprisingly, cybercriminals have also been drawn to this potentially lucrative endeavor, but instead are leveraging the resources available to them: stolen CPU hours in the form of botnets.
 We conduct the first comprehensive study of Bitcoin mining malware, and describe the infrastructure and mechanism deployed by several major players.
 By carefully reconstructing the Bitcoin transaction records, we are able to deduce the amount of money a number of mining botnets have made.

 Current role: I am an Assistant Professor at New York University's Tandon School of Engineering.
 I am affiliated with the Electrical and Computer Engineering Department and Center for Urban Science + Progress.
-I am also a part of NYU's Center for Cybersecurity, Computer Science and Engineering Department, and Center for Data Science.
+I am also affiliated with NYU's Center for Cybersecurity, Computer Science and Engineering Department, and Center for Data Science.

 Past research experience: Before joining NYU, I was a a postdoctoral fellow at Princeton University advised by Prof. Nick Feamster (who recently moved to University of Chicago).
 I was affiliated with Princeton's Center for Information Technology Policy and Department of Computer Science.